HICKEY FAMILY crime novels

 THE BIGGEST LIAR IN LOS ANGELES: (L.A.
-1926) Unless a famous evangelist will take skeptical Tom Hickey into her confidence, he may never learn if the Ku Klux Klan lynched his friend.
+1926) Unless a famous evangelist will take agnostic Tom Hickey into her confidence, he may never learn if the Ku Klux Klan lynched his friend.
 San Diego Book Awards Best Mystery.

-THE LOUD ADIOS: (San Diego, Tijuana, 1943) While Tom serves as an M.P. on the San Diego/Tijuana border, he discovers occultist Nazis plotting to make Baja California a German colony.
+THE LOUD ADIOS: (1943) With the whole world at war, Tom is an MP at the border when he discovers Nazis plotting to make Baja California a German colony.

-MIDHEAVEN: (Lake Tahoe, 1974) Jodi McGee, whom you will meet again in THE FAT LADY, tells the haunting story,of her treacherous eighteenth year and the battle between her quest for God and her love for an older man.
-Finalist for PEN’s Ernest Hemingway Award.
+MIDHEAVEN: (Lake Tahoe, 1974) Jodi McGee tells the haunting story of her treacherous eighteenth year and the battle between her quest for God and her love for an older young man.

 WRITING AND THE SPIRIT: Who needs inspiration?
 Everybody, especially writers.
-Here’s where and how to find it.